oigwe-frx/pathAI-case-study/README.md

 ## Overview and Origin

-- **Name of company:** PathAI
+- **Name of company:** *PathAI*
-- **Incorporation Date:** 2016
+- **Incorporation Date:** *2016*
-- **Founders:** Dr. Andrew Beck and Aditya Khosla
+- **Founders:** *Dr. Andrew Beck* and *Aditya Khosla*

 **Origin of the Company:**
 PathAI was founded in 2016 by Dr. Andrew Beck, a practicing pathologist, and Aditya Khosla, a computer scientist.
-The idea for the company originated from Dr. Beck's realization of the immense potential of artificial intelligence (AI) and machine learning in transforming the field of pathology.
+The idea for the company originated from Dr. Beck's realization of the immense potential of *artificial intelligence (AI)* and *machine learning* in transforming the field of pathology.
 He saw an opportunity to harness AI to improve the accuracy and efficiency of diagnosing diseases through pathology slides, ultimately enhancing patient care.

 **Funding:**
 PathAI has secured funding through several rounds of investments.
-As of my knowledge cutoff date in January 2022, the company had received approximately $75 million in total funding, with notable investors including General Catalyst, General Atlantic, and more.
+As of my knowledge cutoff date in January 2022, the company had received approximately *$75 million* in total funding, with notable investors including *General Catalyst*, *General Atlantic*, and more.

 ## Business Activities